4. Common/Union Transit

 The Office of Transit will receive a notification, the Anticipated Transit Record (ATR), from the Office of Departure to advise that the goods will be passing through that office (the intended offices of Transit will have been included in the declaration at departure).

-The Transit movement will remain in the ‘ATR Created’ state within the NCTS at the Office of Transit until the Office of Transit function have been carried out.
+The Transit movement will remain in the ‘ATR Created’ state within the NCTS at the Office of Transit until the Office of Transit function has been carried out.

 Some ports may choose to operate a paper-based Office of Transit.
-In these circumstances, hauliers should present their goods and Transit Accompanying Documents to customs officials at the port of arrival in GB.
+In these circumstances, hauliers should present their goods and Transit MRN either digitally or with the paper TAD to customs officials at the port of arrival in GB.

-For these when the goods and TAD are presented at a UK Office of Transit, customs will check that:
+When goods, Transit MRN or the TAD are presented at a UK Office of Transit, customs will check that:

-• the information on the TAD is correct and has not been altered without good reason
+• the information on the declaration or the TAD is correct and has not been altered without good reason

 • any prescribed itinerary has been followed